 The use of technology as an instructional tool is one of the qualities of a 21st Century School and understanding today's technologically savvy teens, means a classroom must be equipped to allow students to glean information from multiple sources of information using the Internet.
+Teaching students how to navigate resources online and in print media is an important 21st century literacy skill and will be an enduring skill that will be used as an interdisciplinary tool.
 Science classrooms are crippled without the use of on-line resources because molecular and nanoscience are making headlines daily and the textbooks are dated when they go to print.
 Technology is a powerful tool for students to use as they make evident their ability to connect a topic like Shakespearian literature to song writing of today.
-The UGS faculty and staff will be expected to integrate technology as a tool for giving students a voice and an engaging piece of equipment that allows all students to participate in learning despite how uncomfortable some students might be when asked to share.
-Integrating sites like Wallwisher, Glogster, Blabberize, Wiki, Moodle, and blogging platforms, into the lessons within the classrooms at UGS will give all students a chance to express themselves relative to the content in a way that is safe and interesting.
+The UCA faculty and staff will be expected to integrate technology as a tool for giving students a voice and an engaging piece of equipment that allows all students to participate in learning despite how uncomfortable some students might be when asked to share.
+Integrating sites like Wallwisher, Glogster, Blabberize, Wiki, Moodle, and blogging platforms, into the lessons within the classrooms at UCA will give all students a chance to express themselves relative to the content in a way that is safe and interesting.
+Our mission of equipping students with the necessary skills to be productive citizens through the use of technology, media, and effective communication, will help students transition into college or career life.

 Relevance in the classroom can be raised to the next level using external community partners to enrich lessons or projects.
-The Uwharrie Green School will continuously promote engagement with the community by inviting partners to collaborate with its teachers for the sole purpose of engaging students in the curriculum and showing distinct connections to real-life.
-The UGS has already established one such partnership with the North Carolina Zoo as evidenced in the letter of support by its director, Dr. David Jones (see Appendix C).
+The Uwharrie Charter Academy will continuously promote engagement with the community by inviting partners to collaborate with its teachers for the sole purpose of engaging students in the curriculum and showing distinct connections to real-life.
+The UCA has already established one such partnership with the North Carolina Zoo as evidenced in the letter of support by its director, Dr. David Jones (see Appendices), followed by a description of the unique relationship that will be afforded students, faculty, and staff from UCA.
 This partnership will afford students an opportunity to make real-life connections between their content and how it is used in a practical sense.
 An example of this unique relationship would be an opportunity for our AP Biology students to visit the NC Zoo's Veterinary Hospital to learn and discuss comparative anatomy while seeing examples of it pathologically and through discussions with staff members about radiographs that display anatomical differences among species.
+The partnership with the North Carolina Zoo is just one relationship with a local institution that can serve to provide our students with real-world connections and opportunities for applied learning as set forth by our mission.

 Developing additional partnerships with community members will serve our students well as teachers can draw upon this relevant link between their lesson and the real world.
-Additional community partners like Vesture Corporation and Sutton Scientific have pledged their support for the Uwharrie Green School and are developing opportunities like tours, job shadowing, expert interviews, and hands-on labs for students on-site once the school is operational.
-With the help of the Parent Partner Committee, teachers at UGS will actively seek out additional educational partners from the greater community to build a network of resources for teachers and students at UGS.
+Additional community partners like Vesture Corporation and Sutton Scientific have pledged their support for the Uwharrie Charter Academy and are developing opportunities like tours, job shadowing, expert interviews, and hands-on labs for students on-site once the school is operational.
+With the help of the Parent Partner Committee, teachers at UCA will actively seek out additional educational partners from the greater community to build a network of resources for teachers and students at UCA.